com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ![events per decades](./analysis/events_per_decades.png)

-We can see that the type of events evolved over the years.
-The three classic type of events (downhill, Giant slalom and slalom) were always there whereas Super G only emerged during the 80's and the parallel slalom even disappeared for a time.
+We can see that the type of events and their proportion evolved over the years.
+The three classic types of events (downhill, giant slalom and slalom) were always there, whereas Super G only emerged during the 80's and the parallel slalom even disappeared for a time.

 ### 1.4 Related work

-There is data available for results, rankings and athletes profiles, but all are static tables not really reader-friendly and some basic static charts.
+There is data available for results, rankings and athletes profiles.
+However, they are only shown as static tables and charts which are not really reader-friendly.
 We did not find something similar to what we want to do.
 We would like to create dynamic visualizations that smoothly explore our data.

-- https://www.fis-ski.com : the FIS records all results, rankings and athlete information since the beginning of the AS-WC competitions (and various other sports).
+- https://www.fis-ski.com : the FIS records all results, rankings and athlete information since the beginning of the AS-WC competitions (there are also various other sports).
 - https://www.ski-db.com/ : the website on which we scraped the data also shows cool stats and rankings.
-  For example: all time greatest ranking.
+  For example: all-time greatest skier ranking.
 - http://ski-reference.com/ : a website that allows to query FIS website to compare two athletes or analyse the results of one run.
   It unfortunately does not work for old races (60s-90s).
 - https://openaccess.city.ac.uk/id/eprint/19857/ : State of the Art of Sports Data Visualization.
   Paper with numerous sports-related visualizations.
 - https://github.com/INRIA/atable : visualization of football league rankings.

 ## Milestone 2 (Friday 1st May, 5pm)

-#### 10% of the final grade
+- **10% of the final grade**

 ## Milestone 3 (Thursday 28th May, 5pm)

-#### 80% of the final grade
+- **80% of the final grade**